canonical/sphinx-docs-starter-pack/CONTRIBUTING.md

 - Spelling check: Verifies spelling using Vale
 - Link check: Validates all links in the documentation
 - Inclusive language check: Runs woke to check for non-inclusive language
-- Python dependency build: Verifies dependencies can be built from source (callable, manual dispatch)
+- Python dependency build: Verifies dependencies can be built from source

 ### Checks on PRs to `main` only

 - CLA check: Verifies you have signed the Canonical Contributor License Agreement
-- Removed URLs check: Detects if any URLs were removed without redirects (callable)
+- Removed URLs check: Detects if any URLs were removed without redirects

 ### Checks on changes to `docs/` only

-- Markdown style check: Runs `pymarkdownlnt` on Markdown files (callable)
+- Markdown style check: Runs `pymarkdownlnt` on Markdown files
-- Automatic documentation checks: Runs upstream documentation workflow checks (manual dispatch).
+- Automatic documentation checks: Runs upstream documentation workflow checks.
   The project uses [canonical/documentation-workflows](https://github.com/canonical/documentation-workflows) for automatic documentation checks.
 To modify this part of CI behavior, pass inputs to upstream workflows rather than creating or customizing local copies.

 ### Optional checks (allowed to fail)